Erica Cartmill

 • Jina Ahn

-Jina is a developmental psychology PhD student in the UCLA LING lab.
-Her work asks whether social relationships with adults impact the ways children learn from them.
-Her current project explores the role of short-term mofel amiliarity on two-year-olds’ word learning.
+Jina is a developmental psychology PhD student at UCLA.
+Her work examines the relationship between spatial language and cognition and the impact of social relationships with adults on children’s learning.
 Jina is co-supervised by Catherine Sandhofer, and is part of the UCLA Language and Cognitive Development Lab.

 • Emma Nelson